Hepatitis A

 Why am I nursed in a single room?

 Single rooms help to prevent the spread of Hepatitis A to other vulnerable patients on the ward.
-You will need to be in a side room for one week after developing jaundice.
-The risk of spread is also greatly reduced by thorough washing and drying of hands by staff and visitors.
+You will need to be in a side room for 1 week after developing jaundice.
+The risk of spreading Hepatitis A is also greatly reduced by staff and visitors thoroughly washing and drying their hands.

-All visitors should see the nurse-in-charge before visiting for advice.
-However, we do advise all visitors wash their hands with soap and water and dry them thoroughly when leaving the isolation room/ward.
+All visitors should see the nurse-in-charge for advice before visiting you.
+All visitors must also wash their hands with soap and water and dry them thoroughly when leaving the isolation room / ward.

 What will happen at home?

-You may be discharged home whilst still jaundiced or within a week of developing jaundice, if your doctors feel you are well enough.
+If your doctors feel you are well enough, you may be discharged home whilst still jaundiced or within a week of developing jaundice.
 Please do not worry; the precautions taken in hospital are aimed at preventing the spread of infection to other ill and vulnerable patients.

-The most important thing you and your family can do is make sure you continue with good personal hygiene, such as hand washing, especially after using the toilet or before preparing food.
+The most important thing you and your family can do is make sure you continue with good personal hygiene.
+This includes hand washing, especially after using the toilet or before preparing food.

-Hepatitis A has to be reported to Public Health England, who are responsible for the health of the general public.
-Someone from Public Health England may ring you to speak to you, to ask you some questions.
+Hepatitis A has to be reported to the UK Health Security Agency (UKHSA), who are responsible for the health of the general public.
+Someone from UKHSA may ring you, to ask you some questions.
 Please do not be concerned, this is routine.

 Further Information